John Wilkes: Radical journalism

 The King felt personally insulted and ordered the issuing of general warrants for the arrest of Wilkes and the publishers on 30 April 1763.
 Forty-nine people, including Wilkes, were arrested, but general warrants were unpopular and Wilkes gained considerable popular support as he asserted their unconstitutionality.
 At his court hearing he claimed that parliamentary privilege protected him, as an MP, from arrest on a charge of libel.
-The Lord Chief Justice ruled that parliamentary privilege did indeed protect him and he was soon restored to his seat.
+Chief Justice Pratt ruled that parliamentary privilege did indeed protect him and he was soon restored to his seat.
 Wilkes sued his arresters for trespass.
 As a result of this episode, people were chanting, "Wilkes, Liberty and Number 45", referring to the newspaper.
 Parliament swiftly voted in a measure that removed protection of MPs from arrest for the writing and publishing of seditious libel.

 Bute had resigned (8 April 1763), but Wilkes opposed Bute's successor as chief advisor to the King, George Grenville, just as strenuously.
 On 16 November 1763, Samuel Martin, a supporter of George III, challenged Wilkes to a duel.
 Martin shot Wilkes in the belly.